Mustafa704Kanchwala/Simple-React-JS-Codes/README.md

 # Simple-React-JS-Codes
 <hr>
-This Respo contains all basic code of ReactJs
+This Respo contains all basic code of React-JS